Vanilla: The Love Bean

 The vanilla flower, with its plush, evenly-shaped stark white petals – also harkens to innocence and purity.
 Between the fragrance and the flower we can find nothing beguiling about the vanilla plant – it is simply a good thing.

 Vanilla is also the life of the party.
-It is the aroma of celebration and birthday parties and summer faires.
-But it also represents a sense of something basic, original, plain, normal -- like vanilla ice cream.
+It is the aroma of celebration and birthday parties and summer fairs.
+But it also represents a sense of something basic, original, plain, and comfortably normal -- like vanilla ice cream.

 Vanilla Interesting Facts